-NOTICE TO UNSUCCESSFUL OFFEROR OF CONTRACT AWARD The bid which you submitted in respons se to our Solicitation No will not be accepted.
-The contract was awarded to the responsible lowest bid that conformed to the invited to the invi You may inspect the abstract of offers at Center, the GSA Business Service Thank you for your interest in our contract be solicited for future acquisitions of simi CONTRACTING OFFICER DATE GENERAL SERVICES ADMINISTRATION GSA FORM 3577 (4-91) General Services Administration Corres.
-Symbol USMAIL Penalty For Private Use \$300 [514.409-1] Postage and Fees Paid U.S. General Services Administration GSA-361
+NOTICE TO UNSUCCESSFUL OF FEROR OF CONTRACT AWARD The bid which you submitted in r response to our Solicitation No. will not be accepted.
+The contract was awarded to the responsible bidder who submitted the lowest bid that conformed to the invitation for bid.
+You may inspect the abstract of of Center, Thank you for your interest in our c be solicited for future acquisitions CONTRACTING OFFICER DATE GENERAL SERVICES ADMINISTRATION GSA FORM 3577 (4-91) General Services Administration Corres.
+Symbol US MAIL Penalty For Private Use \$300 [514.4] Postage and Fees Paid U.S. General Services Administration GSA-361